-This dazzling collection of early religious texts and other priceless artifacts within Dublin Castle is named in honor of Sir Alfred Chester Beatty, an Anglo-American industrialist who bequeathed his unique private collection to the Irish nation when he died in 1968.
+If there’s a better small museum in Ireland, we have yet to find it.
+This dazzling collection of early religious texts and other priceless artifacts in Dublin Castle is named in honor of Sir Alfred Chester Beatty, an Anglo-American industrialist who bequeathed his unique private collection to the Irish nation when he died in 1968.
 And what a collection it is!
 Beatty was one of the great 20th-century adventurer-collectors, of the kind that simply could not exist today.
-Highlights of the bequest include breathtaking illuminated gospels and early Bibles (including the oldest known fragment in existence, from a.d.
+Highlights of the bequest include breathtaking illuminated gospels and early Bibles (including the oldest known fragment in existence, from A.D.
 150); impeccable 15th-century Qurans; Quranic scrolls from the 8th and 9th centuries; and sacred Buddhist texts from Burma and Tibet.
-The display is constantly changing, and you’re unlikely to see the same manuscripts on every visit.
-If there’s a better museum of this size in Ireland, we have yet to find it.
+Look for the ancient Egyptian love letter, near the entrance to the upper floor.
+There’s no translation—a museum employee once told us that they commissioned one but it was far too racy to display!
+Though the core collection remains the same, exhibits are constantly changing, and you’re unlikely to see the same manuscripts on every visit.
 Why queue and pay a tenner to see two pages from the Book of Kells when you can lose yourself in this wonderful place for free?

 - Jack Jewers